MS Salamis Filoxenia: 1975–1996

 After she was delivered to the Black Sea Shipping Company, the Gruziya was used on ferry service between the Crimean Peninsula and the Caucasus, as well as cruising.
 For cruise service she was often chartered to operators outside the Eastern Bloc, but she did also make cruises aimed at Soviet passengers.
 Following the conversion into a cruise ship she was (naturally) used exclusively for cruising.

-In 1984, the vessel figured prominently in negotiations by the Soviet Union to act as a mobile dormitory for Soviet athletes during the 1984 Summer Olympics in Los Angeles, with the Soviets requesting permission for the Gruziya to dock in Long Beach harbor for the duration of the Games.
+In 1984, the vessel figured prominently in negotiations by the Soviet Union to act as lodging for Olympic personnel other than athletes and trainers, for equipment storage and recreational space during the 1984 Summer Olympics in Los Angeles, with the Soviets requesting permission for the Gruziya to dock in Long Beach harbor for the duration of the Games.
 U.S. President Reagan, in National Security Decision Directive Number 135, gave permission for the Gruziya to dock at Pier 2, Berth 53, where it would be watched closely by the U.S. Coast Guard and its radio transmissions prohibited for the duration of its stay.
-Despite work spent securing the vessel's berth in Long Beach harbor, the need for Soviet athlete accommodations was negated with the Soviets' announcement that they were boycotting the Olympic Games.
+Despite work spent securing the vessel's berth in Long Beach harbor, the ship's necessity was negated when the Soviets' announced that they were boycotting the Olympic Games.

 Following the collapse of the Soviet Union in 1991 the Black Sea Shipping Company came to be based in the newly independent state of Ukraine, and the Gruziya hoisted the Ukrainian flag.
 In 1995, she was transferred under the ownership of Blasco UK, re-registered to Liberia and renamed Odessa Sky.
 On 26 August 1995 the vessel was arrested in Montreal, Quebec, Canada, and remained there for several months.
 In August 1996 she was re-registered to Odesa.
 On 11 September 1996 the ship arrived in Wilhelmshaven, Germany for an engine overhaul.
 Blasco could not pay for the overhaul, and as a result the Odessa Sky was arrested in Wilhelmshaven.
 Her crew remained on board, unpaid.